Student Grant Program

 Many universities do not allow students to be listed as the Principal Investigator on grant applications.
 In those cases, the faculty advisor may be listed as the Principal Investigator with the student as co-investigator.
 The student researcher is expected to write the grant proposal and to perform the work as outlined in the grant application under the supervision of the faculty advisor.

 The Evolving Earth Foundation will only provide grants to accredited non-profit institutions.
 If requested, you may need to provide proof of your institution's current IRS Tax-Exempt Status.
 Grant award checks are written to the institution, not to an individual.

-Our 2014 grant cycle is now closed, congratulations to the successful applicants and our thanks to all who submitted proposals (see grant recipients by year below).
+Our 2016 grant cycle is now closed, congratulations to the successful applicants and our thanks to all who submitted proposals (see grant recipients by year below).
 Our grant program will reopen this fall for the 2017 cycle.
 All submitted applications and associated materials will retained by the Evolving Earth Foundation; they will not be returned to the author.

 Please note that we do not accept electronic submissions at this time.
 The original grant application plus two copies should be mailed to:

 Evolving Earth Foundation

 Students who wish to submit their applications by express carrier may send them to the following street address:

 Lake Stevens, WA 98258

 Questions concerning any aspect of the grant application procedure should be directed to: